K33P-repo/K33P_Smart_Contract/backend/POSTMAN_DEPLOYMENT_GUIDE.md

 2. Select "Manage Environments"
 3. Click "Import" button
 4. Select `k33p-environments.json`
-5. Choose which environment to activate:
-   - **K33P Backend - Localhost** for local development (http://localhost:3002)
+5. Activate the environment:
    - **K33P Backend - Production** for deployed backend (https://k33p-backend-i9kj.onrender.com)

 ### Step 3: Test the Collection
-1. Select the appropriate environment from the dropdown (top right)
+1. Select the production environment from the dropdown (top right)
 2. Start with "Health Check" endpoint to verify connectivity
 3. Use "Phone Signup" or "Login" to get authentication tokens
 4. Test other endpoints as needed